• Home

 Dried Fruits

-Dates are important because they represent the food where Chr st was born and died.
-Some families stuff these with marzipan (coloured almond paste), representing Christ and the three kings.
+Dates are an important part of the thirteen desserts because they represent the food where Christ was born and died.
+The three kings also brought baby Jesus dates as a gift.
+Some families stuff these with coloured almond paste representing Christ and the three kings.

 Dried Dates: pitted